RWConnected/mcpm/README.md

 - To avoid wasted effort, it’s best to open an issue first to discuss major ideas before starting work.

 Even if a contribution isn’t merged, your input is still appreciated — it helps improve MCPM over time.

+### Contributor Requirements
+By submitting a contribution, you confirm that you have the right to do so and that any included third-party material is compatible with the Apache 2.0 license.
+Please mention external sources explicitly in pull requests if reused.

 ### Prerequisites
 - [Rust toolchain](https://rustup.rs/)